-Howes: In Snyder vs. Trump, facts back Michigan, Detroit autos
+Howes: In Snyder v.
+Trump, facts back Michigan, Detroit

 Rick Snyder is taking flak from fellow Republicans for daring over the weekend to correct presidential nominee Donald Trump’s dark take on Detroit and the state of Michigan manufacturing.